Club Necaxa: 1950-60s resurgence

 Seven years later, Club Necaxa returned to play under the conditions of the commercialization of the Mexican league.
-Under the new ownership of the Union of Electricians and Juan Jose Rivas Rojas, Club Necaxa played their first game on 25 September 1950 in the old district of Oblatos, in a stadium called Parque Oblatos or "Oblatos Stadium" otherwise called the Municipal Stadium of Felipe Martinez Sandoval in Guadalajara, Mexico.
+Under the new ownership of the Union of Electricians and Juan Jose Rivas Rojas, Club Necaxa played their first game on 25 September 1950 in the old district of Oblatos, in a stadium called Parque Oblatos or "Oblatos Stadium" otherwise called the Municipal Stadium of Felipe Martinez Sandoval in Guadalajara, Jalisco.
 This park inaugurated Necaxa's comeback to football.
 In the fifties, Necaxa were tenants and played in the Federal District of Mexico City in present-day Estadio Azul (1950–55).

 In the late sixties, Necaxa played football in Estadio Azteca in Mexico City.
-A modern lighting system in Estadio Azetca was inaugurated on 5 June 1966 with the first night game between Valencia CF and Necaxa.
+A modern lighting system in Estadio Azteca was inaugurated on 5 June 1966 with the first night game between Valencia CF and Necaxa.
 The first goal of the game was scored by Honduran José Cardona.
 In this game Roberto Martínez o Caña Brava scored the first goal made by a Mexican.
 Estadio Azteca was the largest stadium in Latin America, and the fifth largest stadium in the world.
 It is known throughout North America and South America as the home stadium for the Mexico national football team.

 Throughout the 1950s Necaxa struggled financially to keep afloat.
 In 1955, large debts obliged Necaxa to sell the majority of its star players.
 Miguel Ramierz Vazquez a new owner, contracted the services of the Uruguayan coach Donald Ross, who eventually took Guadalajara to a championship 1957, beginning a road to stability, yet not winning championships.

 The electricians won the Title cup in 1960 and the following year, in the Universidad Nacional Autonoma de Mexico Olympic stadium, "the electricians" defeated Rey Pele and the club and team of the Santos of Brazil 4–3 in an official match of that year's "Exagonal" tournament.
 "Morocho" Dante Juarez assisted in two victorious goals in Necaxa's win over the Santos de Brazil.

 Through the early 1960s, Necaxa struggled financially until it was sold.
-New owners,Julio Orvañanos brought a championship in 1965–66.
+New owners, Julio Orvañanos, brought a championship in 1965–66.